 - Omission of hidden fees: Ads may not disclose additional costs like deductibles or surcharges; ask for a clear breakdown of all charges before signing up for a policy.

-In this article, we will dissect some of the biggest lies found in new insurance industry ads and provide accurate information to help you make informed decisions.
+In this article, we will dissect some of the biggest lies found in new insurance industry ads and provide accurate information to help you make informed decisions, exposing the act of an insurance company publishing misleading information.

 1. “Save up to 15% on car insurance!”